nuvla/documentation/docs/nuvlaedge/installation/install-with-helm.md

 #### Manually

-You can SSH into your edge device, and run
+You can SSH into your edge device, and run:

 ```bash
 # Update NuvlaEdge Helm repo